wesleybeckner/data_science_foundations/docs/S2_Inferential_Statistics.md

         * MANOVA
         * Factorial ANOVA

 When do I use each of these?
 We will talk about this as we proceed through the examples.
-[This page](https://support.minitab.com/en-us/minitab/20/help-and-how-to/statistics/nonparametrics/supporting-topics/which-test-should-i-use/) from minitab has good rules of thumb on the subject.
+[Visit this Minitab Post](https://support.minitab.com/en-us/minitab/20/help-and-how-to/statistics/nonparametrics/supporting-topics/which-test-should-i-use/) for additional reading.

+Finally, before we dive in and in the shadow of my making this hypothesis test decision tree a giant landmark on our journey, I invite you to read an excerpt from [Chapter 1 of Statistical Rethinking (McElreath 2016)](https://docs.google.com/document/d/1daYaEaAo7AVqxITspemGKoJTcundjWoJH8e_CkskMN4/edit#heading=h.pvgmj8cqxjgp).
+In this excerpt, McElreath tells a cautionary tale of using such roadmaps.
+Sorry McElreath.
+And if [videos](https://www.youtube.com/watch?v=cclUd_HoRlo) are more your bag, there you go.

-### 2.1.1 What is Mood's Median?
+## 2.2 What is Mood's Median?

 > You can use Chi-Square to test for a goodness of fit (whether a sample of data represents a distribution) or whether two variables are related (using a contingency table, which we will create below!)